pytorch/nestedtensor/README.md

 [masks](https://github.com/pytorch/vision/blob/24f16a338391d6f45aa6291c48eb6d5513771631/references/detection/utils.py#L102)
 [that](https://github.com/pytorch/audio/blob/3250d3df168c956389bd16956aa458ce111570d0/examples/pipeline_wav2letter/datasets.py#L90), together with a data Tensor, are used as a representation for lists of dynamically shaped Tensors.

-Obviously this is inefficient from a memory and compute perspective if the Tensors within this list are sufficient diverse.
+Obviously this is inefficient from a memory and compute perspective if the Tensors within this list are sufficiently diverse.

-You can also trace through the codebase where these masks are used and what kind of code that might cause (for example [universal_sentence_embedding](https://github.com/facebookresearch/ParlAI/blob/8200396cdd08cfd26b01fe52b4a3bd0654081182/parlai/agents/drqa/utils.py#L143)).
+You can also trace through the codebase where these masks are used and observe the kind of code this approach often leads to.
+See for example [universal_sentence_embedding](https://github.com/facebookresearch/ParlAI/blob/8200396cdd08cfd26b01fe52b4a3bd0654081182/parlai/agents/drqa/utils.py#L143).

 Otherwise we also have [one-off](https://pytorch.org/docs/master/generated/torch.nn.utils.rnn.pack_padded_sequence.html?highlight=pack_padded_sequence)
 [operator](https://pytorch.org/docs/master/generated/torch.nn.CrossEntropyLoss.html#torch.nn.CrossEntropyLoss)
 [support](https://pytorch.org/docs/master/generated/torch.nn.MultiheadAttention.html#torch.nn.MultiheadAttention)
 [in](https://pytorch.org/docs/master/generated/torch.nn.EmbeddingBag.html#torch.nn.EmbeddingBag)
-PyTorch that aim to support dynamic shapes via extra arguments such as a [padding index](https://pytorch.org/docs/master/generated/torch.nn.CrossEntropyLoss.html#torch.nn.CrossEntropyLoss).
+PyTorch that aims to support dynamic shapes via extra arguments such as a [padding index](https://pytorch.org/docs/master/generated/torch.nn.CrossEntropyLoss.html#torch.nn.CrossEntropyLoss).
-Of course the upside here is that these are fast and sometimes memory efficient, but don't provide a consistent interface.
+Of course, while these functions are fast and sometimes memory efficient, they don't provide a consistent interface.

 Other users simply gave up and started writing [for-loops](https://github.com/pytorch/vision/blob/1aef87d01eec2c0989458387fa04baebcc86ea7b/torchvision/models/detection/transform.py#L97), or discovered that batching didn't help.